Caleb Chapman's Soundhouse

-Caleb Chapman’s Soundhouse is a musician performance training program based in Salt Lake City, Utah.
+Caleb Chapman’s Soundhouse is a musician performance training program based in Pleasant Grove, Utah.
 It was founded by Caleb Chapman in 1998.

 Soundhouse has 25 bands with musicians aged 8 – 18, as well as some adult groups, in the genres of jazz, soul, swing, rock, reggae, funk, and fusion.
 The program teaches a multi-disciplinary skill set (such as business, showmanship, management, and marketing).
 Members of the groups rotate each year and manage the operations and promotion of the bands.
 They have recorded and released four albums.
 The executive leadership team includes Caleb Chapman (Founder and Chairman) and Andrew Surmani (CEO).

 Awards

 Bands and members of the program have received awards, such as: